YoYoGa

 some fancy, yellowing vellums from รผber-hyped med schools, printed in

-gothic fonts and framed in ornate walnut hanging in his office, his med
+gothic fonts and framed in ornate walnut hanging in his office, his alma mater did not teach him "bedside manners" which could use major

 improvements!
 He should show some respect since his country club dues